|Engine code:||XU10 J2C|

 It was now clear what went wrong.
 While fitting the starter motor the starter housing must have hit the crankshaft tone wheel, knocking 2 teeth over.
 The ECM was waiting after every 58 teeth for the reference mark to pass the sensor again.
 This waiting was spent NOT injecting and NOT igniting.

 The scope used by the first garage apparently did not reveal that ignition and injection only occurred every second revolution, nor that the crankshaft signal was missing pulses.
-With the Automotive scope ATS5004D used by the second garage, long measurements with a high resolution can be taken.
+With the Automotive Test Scope ATS5004D used by the second garage, long measurements with a high resolution can be taken.
 This not only gives a good overview during a longer time but also allows to zoom in on the smallest details in a signal.

-Sending a pre-set crankshaft signal from ATIS with the Automotive scope ATS5000 into the car’s wiring loom revealed a perfect ignition and injection pattern for as long as we wanted.
+Sending a pre-set crankshaft signal from ATIS with the Automotive Test Scope ATS5000 into the car’s wiring loom revealed a perfect ignition and injection pattern for as long as we wanted.
 So it was no ECM or immobilizer fault, just a crankshaft tone wheel which had a few teeth knocked by the starter motor replacement.